 As a result of this tragedy, we reviewed existing policies, procedures and best practices relating to the loading, riding and unloading of the chairlifts at Sugar Bowl.
 We have implemented a comprehensive

-Safety Program that includes the following changes: restraining bars will be lowered for all minors under 51 inches in height (including equipment); increased adult supervision of children in the ski school and on ski team; and installation of strategically placed cameras to continuously monitor and improve chairlift loading practices.
+Safety Program that includes the following changes: restraining bars will be lowered for all minors under 51 inches in height (including equipment); increased adult supervision of children in the ski school and on ski team; and installation of strategically placed cameras on the majority of chairlifts to continuously monitor and improve chairlift loading practices.
 The

 Safety Program will be distributed widely and is available on the Sugar Bowl website.